 Flags

-Flags are used with regular expressions to modify their behavior when searching for matches in a text string.
+Flags are used with regular expressions to modify their behavior during pattern matching in a string.

 In C#, flags can be specified as additional arguments when compiling the regular expression with Regex.Compile().
 For example: